 He quit to pursue cartooning full-time, and was soon appearing regularly in The Washington Post as well as magazines as diverse as The New Republic and The Conservative Digest.
 Within a year he was hired to be the full-time editorial cartoonist at the San Francisco Chronicle where he thrived from 1981 until deciding to leave in 2009.

 His cartoons have appeared in countless venues, including The New York Times, Time, The National Journal, The Encyclopedia Britannica, and even the Smithsonian – to say nothing of the thousands of refrigerators and saloon walls around California.
 And along the way he has picked up scads of awards, including a Fischetti and awards from the California Newspaper Publishers Association, the Peninsula Press Club, and a James Madison Freedom of Information Award.
 In 2005, he received a Knight Fellowship to study at Stanford University.

-Tom continues to draw California cartoons that appear in newspapers throughout the state, including the San Francisco Chronicle, Sacramento Bee, San Diego Union-Tribune and the Los Angeles Times, and he is a regular contributor to Capitol Weekly , a website devoted to California politics.
-His California cartoons are syndicated through meyertoons.com.
-His cartoons have also been featured in a just-released documentary, "Second Opinion".
+Tom has drawn California cartoons that appear in newspapers throughout the state, including the San Francisco Chronicle, Sacramento Bee, San Diego Union-Tribune and the Los Angeles Times.
+Since 2009, his California cartoons have been syndicated through meyertoons.com.
+His cartoons have also been featured in several books and a documentary, "Second Opinion".

-He is happily married and has a 15-year-old redhead who also has a problem with authority.
+He is happily married and has a 20-something redhead who also has a problem with authority.
 And can draw.
 Uh oh.